kmill/bignum.js/README.md

 in Lisp.
 Numbers may be given as Javascript numbers, strings, or instances of `N`, `Z`, `Q`, and `R`.

+It is written as a `node` module.
+Simply `var bignum = require('./bignum.js');'.
+In addition to the numeric types, the module also exposes the following functions:

 - `num` is used to construct numbers.
 This is generally unnecessary as the other library functions will construct numbers for you.
   `num` converts `N` to `Z`.